hastexo/hastexo-xblock/README.md

 * `instructions_path`: (Optional) The static asset path to markdown lab instructions stored in the content store.

+* `provider`: (Optional) The name of an OpenStack provider configured in the platform.

 For example, in XML:

 ```